BrandwatchLtd/api_sdk/README.md

 [![Build Status](https://travis-ci.com/BrandwatchLtd/api_sdk.svg?branch=master)](https://travis-ci.com/BrandwatchLtd/api_sdk)

-# Brandwatch API SDK
+# Brandwatch API SDK (Deprecated)

-## Note
+## Deprecation note

 This library is intended for use with the Brandwatch Analytics API.
 Brandwatch Analytics has been succeeded by Brandwatch Consumer Research, which has its own [Python API client library](https://github.com/BrandwatchLtd/bcr-api).
+Please use that library for working with Brandwatch Consumer Research.

+As Brandwatch Analytics is no longer in use, this library is no longer being maintained.

 ## Introduction